John Plumptre Carr Glyn: Military career

 He joined the Rifle Brigade in August 1854 just before the opening of hostilities in the Crimea.
 He saw active service during the second year of the campaign and was present at Sebastopol from 17 June until the fall of the fortress on 11 September 1855.

 He was promoted from ensign to lieutenant without purchase on 29 December 1854.

 He next saw active service, in 1874, as a major in the 2nd Battalion of the Rifle Brigade, under Colonel Sir Garnet Wolseley during the Third Anglo-Ashanti War.
 He was personally involved in the Battle of Amoaful on 31 January 1874 and five days later when the fighting ended with the Battle of Ordashu.
 He was also present at the capture of the capital, Kumasi, which had been abandoned by the Ashanti.

 The Ashanti War gave him his brevet of lieutenant-colonel on 1 April 1874.

 The only mention, found to date, of his involvement in the Anglo-Zulu Wars is the following: Lt-Col Bengough arrived in Natal with the 77th Foot in December 1878.
 He was placed in command of the 2nd Battalion Natal Native Contingent, which formed part of Durnford's Column, and which was left to protect the frontier at Kranz Kop on the departure of that force to join Glyn's Column.

 He was promoted to the rank of colonel in 1879.

 On 16 December 1884, while on half pay, he was gazetted to be Lieutenant-Colonel, to command the 22nd Regimental District (the Cheshire Regiment).

 In 1892 he succeeded Sir Evelyn Wood as the General Officer Commanding the Eastern District at home and held the post until 1896.

 He was promoted to the rank of major-general in 1889 and to lieutenant-general in January 1898.

 The 1901 Census of England indicates that he had retired and was living in the parish of Holt, Dorset.

-He was appointed Colonel Commandant of the Rifle Brigade (Prince Consort's Own) on 18 January 1903.
+He was appointed colonel commandant of the Rifle Brigade (The Prince Consort's Own) on 18 January 1908.